Best Use Of Extra Virgin Olive Oil For Hair Health

 Dr. Obayan points to a study that showed that there is a component of extra virgin olive oil called oleuropein that can directly impact the growth cycle, but that study was done on mice.

-Can cooking olive oil be used for hair?
+Can cooking olive oil be used for hair health?

 Hill and Williams are both fans of using the kitchen ingredient, but stress the importance of choosing an unrefined, cold-pressed extra-virgin olive oil.
 Olive oil is an excellent carrier oil, so Hill says it can also be blended with others like castor oil or black seed oil if you really wish to explore the possibilities for using olive oil for your hair.